-Sometimes people bring home chicks from farm-and-garden supply stores right around Easter because they think they’ll make fun pets from the Easter Bunny.
-It doesn’t take long for them to realize the Bunny’s generous gifts poop without abandon, constantly double in size, and require more care and shelter than they can provide.
+Sometimes people bring home chicks from farm supply stores right around Easter because they think the birds will make fun pets from the Easter Bunny.
+It doesn’t take long for them to realize the Bunny’s generous gifts poop without abandon, grow at an alarming rate, and require more care and shelter than the humans can provide.

-If you’ve gotten to know your farmer at the farmers’ market, ask if they or anyone they know breed chickens for sale.
-It’s likely that some farmers near you hatch their own chicks to keep costs down and to supply backyard chickens to keepers in their communities.
-If you don’t know your farmer, look for websites and social media pages for farmers near you.
+If you’ve gotten to know any farmers at the farmers’ market, ask if they or anyone they know breed chickens for sale.
+Some farmers near you probably hatch their own chicks to keep costs down and also to supply backyard chickens to keepers in the community.
+If you don’t know any farmers, look for websites and social media pages for some in your area.